Ranger Engines

 The Ranger Engines Division (also Ranger Aircraft Engine Division) of the Fairchild Engine & Aircraft Corporation was an American aircraft engine company.
 It was known as the Fairchild Engine Division after World War II.

 History

 The Fairchild-Caminez Engine Corporation was founded in 1925 to produce Harold Caminez's 447 engine.
 In 1928, it constructed a factory in Farmingdale, New York.
 The American Airplane & Engine Corporation was founded by the Aviation Corporation in 1931 to continue manufacturing of Ranger engines.

+In 1934, the company name changed to Ranger Engineering Corporation, then in 1939 to Ranger Aircraft Engines, Division of Fairchild Engine and Airplane Corporation.